coderigo/node-highcharts-exporter/README.md

 ## To-dos

-* Write tests of some sort
+* Handle chart sizes neatly to fit into PDF (if too big at the moment they'll get truncated)
-* Enable a logging scheme
+* Make an `exportChartSync`
-* General refactoring, especially to prevent an error in one request stabbing the server in the neck.
+* Enable a logging scheme (?)
 * Investigate JSON-based server-side rendering as an option